rore3789/IMDP_Shield/src/README.txt

 In general, the user should provide data in Systems/<SYSTEM_NAME> using the same format as the example (training_data.pkl)

+Note that auto_LiRPA is from Automatic Perturbation Analysis for Scalable Certified Robustness and Beyond.
+NeurIPS 2020.
+Kaidi Xu, Zhouxing Shi, Huan Zhang, Yihan Wang, Kai-Wei Chang, Minlie Huang, Bhavya Kailkhura, Xue Lin, Cho-Jui Hsieh.
-Note that auto_LiRPA is the work of {CITE} and is used to generate a linear relaxation of the kernel.
+It is used to generate a linear relaxation of the kernel deep kernel so GP bounding can be done.
 The code is formatted to function with this particular version of auto_LiRPA.